ivansergeev/gfxp/README.md

 ### Use cases GFXP lib

-The library includes 100 ready-made patterns, for the use of which it is enough to indicate their name.
+The library includes 100 ready-made patterns.
+To use any of them, all you need is to indicate its name.

 Option 1: